 Skip to main content

-MILITARY PENSION DIVISION: THE SPOUSE’S STRATEGY
+MILITARY PENSION DIVISION: THE servicemember's STRATEGY

 Introduction

 The battlefield in military divorces is often military pension division.
-An overview is contained in the Silent PartnerMilitary Pension Division: Scouting the Terrain, and the topics below expand that advice to help the pension recipient (servicemember or retiree) to cut corners, save money, and reduce or eliminate benefits for his (or her) spouse or ex-spouse.
+An overview is contained in the Silent Partner, Military Pension Division: Scouting the Terrain, and the topics below expand that advice to help the pension recipient (servicemember or retiree) to cut corners, save money, and reduce or eliminate benefits for his (or her) spouse or ex-spouse.

 While many servicemembers (SMs) are vociferous in their resistance to division of the military pension, it is important to remember and to remind the client of the cost of an aggressive and unyielding defense.
 Once they know the odds and the costs, few clients have the will or the wallet for diehard resistance.
 Few want to risk what’s at stake in visitation, child support, alimony and other matters in a case that could be settled, just to engage in “nuclear warfare” regarding the pension.
 All states allow military pension division.
 As will be outlined below, only a few U.S. jurisdictions limit military pension division based on years of service or years of marriage.
 The job of a good attorney is to guide the client with sage advice and serious judgment, rather than to be pulled along blindly by a client who wants to “set a precedent” – usually (as clients state it) “for the principle of the matter.”
 Is it worth it?
 Will it help the client with the rest of his or her case?
-Advice and guidance for the “big picture” is the task of the lawyer who is serious about helping military pension division clients.
+Advice and guidance for the “big picture” is the task of competent counsel in helping military pension division clients.

-ADDITIONAL NOTE: There were several new developments in 2016-2018 regarding military pension division.
-Be sure to read the Silent Partner infoletters on the Frozen Benefit Rule at www.nclamp.gov (For Lawyers), as well as “The Blended Retirement System and Divorce,” and “The Death of Indemnification.”
+ADDITIONAL NOTE: There were several important developments in 2016-2018 regarding military pension division.
+Be sure to read the Silent Partner infoletters on the Frozen Benefit Rule at www.nclamp.gov > For Lawyers > Silent Partner, as well as those on The Blended Retirement System and Divorce, and The Death of Indemnification.
 These will add context and new information to the text below.

 Roadblocks and Minefields